Chart Color Schemes

 Population

-As of November 2025, the estimated population of Gayndah is around 167,778.
-This reflects an increase of 9,646 people since the 2021 Census, which reported a population of 158,132.
-The change was inferred from AreaSearch's estimate of the resident population at 2,018 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 14 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,464 persons per square kilometer, placing Gayndah in the top 10% of national locations assessed by AreaSearch.
-The suburb's 6.1% growth since the census is comparable to the SA3 area's 6.2%, demonstrating competitive growth fundamentals.
-Overseas migration was the primary driver of population gains during recent periods, with natural growth and interstate migration playing minimal roles.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census Gayndah's population is estimated at around 2069 as of Nov 2025.
+This reflects an increase of 120 people (6.2%) since the 2021 Census, which reported a population of 1949 people.
+The change is inferred from the resident population of 2045, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 14 validated new addresses since the Census date.
+This level of population equates to a density ratio of 30 persons per square kilometer in the Gayndah statistical area (Lv2).
+The Gayndah's 6.2% growth since census positions it within 2.6 percentage points of the non-metro area (8.8%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 97.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, a population increase just below the median of national statistical areas is expected, with Gayndah projected to expand by 5,007 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, lower quartile growth of regional areas across the nation is anticipated, with the Gayndah (SA2) expected to grow by 58 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.9% in total over the 17 years.

 Frequently Asked Questions - Population